TheStartofAGoodEnd/Something/README.md

 	- If you alert an array it will show every element from it;
 	- Arrays can store elements from any type;
 	- After eatch element in an Array you should put a comma like in objects;
-	- You can remove elements from an Array and this syntax will remove it and show it and then doesn't show in the array anymore .pop();
+	- You can remove elements from the end of an Array and this syntax will remove it and show it and then doesn't show in the array anymore .pop();
 	- You can add an element to the end of an Array .push(), this is equal to array[array.length] = elementYouCanAdd;
 	- You can remove the first element of an Array .shift();
 	- You can add an element to the first position of the array .unshift();